Duy-Phuong/spring-docs/Note git/guide code/spring.md

 ---

 The bottom line is it depends on how you retrieve the object and assign it ... that determines the visibility you have to the methods.

-**Injecting Values from a Properties File**
+#### Injecting Values from a Properties File

 1. Create Properties File
 2. Load Properties File in Spring config file
 3. Reference values from Properties File

-   Practice Activity #2 - Dependency Injection with XML Configuration
+#### Practice Activity #2 - Dependency Injection with XML Configuration
-4. Define a new implementation for the FortuneService.
-   a.
-When the getFortune() method is called it should return a random fortune from the array.
-   b.
-Your fortune service should define three fortunes in an array.
-5. Inject your new dependency into your Coach implementation.
-6. Test your application to verify you are retrieving random fortunes.

 Compare your code to the solution.
 The solution is available here:

 - http://www.luv2code.com/downloads/udemy-spring-hibernate/solution-practice-activities.zip

-6. Spring Bean Scopes and Lifecycle
+1. Spring Bean Scopes and Lifecycle
    Spring Container creates only one instance of the bean, by default
    • It is cached in memory
    • All requests for the bean
    • will return a SHARED reference to the SAME bean Explicitly Specify Bean Scope and type - pdf
-7. Bean Lifecycle
+2. Bean Lifecycle
-8. Define your methods for init and destroy
+3. Define your methods for init and destroy
-9. Configure the method names in Spring config file
+4. Configure the method names in Spring config file

 ## 34. AOP Aspect-Oriented Programming Overview